kbase/KBaseDeveloperBootstrap/README.md

 ### Building A self-contained SDK App: ContigFilter

-The ContigFilter application is provided as an example project within the KB_SDK, walking through the
+The ContigFilter application is provided as an example project within the KB_SDK, [walking through the example](https://github.com/kbase/kb_sdk/blob/master/doc/kb_sdk_dependencies.md) is an excellent intro to SDK development.

 #### datafile_utils
 #### kbasereports